cterence/homelab-gitops/README.md

 ## 🏗️ k0s quick install

-The install assumes that all external secrets are [already created in GitLab](https://external-secrets.io/latest/provider/gitlab-variables/).
+The install assumes that all external secrets are [already created in a GitLab project as CI/CD variables](https://external-secrets.io/latest/provider/gitlab-variables/).

 Start the k0s cluster: